elenapulido/InkRhyme-front_legacy_code/README.md

-# InkRhyme-front
+# Ink and Rhyme
-Ink and Rhyme front-end
+Ink and Rhyme's front-end repository